mattearly/CustomArkLootDrops/README.md

 # Better Default World Beacons

-_Improved, yet not overpowered, default world beacons for custom servers._
+_Improved, yet not overpowered, default world beacons for custom (ARK: Survival Evovled[https://www.youtube.com/survivetheark]) servers._

 ## How to use this code on your server?